Who Owns Corporate Culture?

 The workforce is always watching.
 If a leader’s behavior is out of line with the culture they espouse, you can be sure the leader’s behavior, rather than the desired workplace culture, is the one that will win out.
 Leaders need to understand that the amount of energy they focus on culture will determine how important it appears to employees.

-Modifying and aligning culture is difficult.
-It takes a sustained and consistent effort over time.
+Modifying and aligning culture takes a sustained and consistent effort over time.

-If, for instance, leadership has determined that the company culture needs to support more decentralized decision making to best execute their strategy, employees (and their bosses) need to make sure they have the knowledge, skills, and beliefs to make effective decisions when it matters most.
+If, for instance, leadership has determined that the company culture needs to support more decentralized decision making to best execute their strategy, employees (and their bosses) need to make sure they have the knowledge, decision making skills, and decision making authority to make decisions when it matters most.

 The Bottom Line